Andy JonesJournalist and Broadcaster

 He is also an experienced sports journalist - producing sports packages for BBC Sportshour, hosting live shows on Lovesport and also writing a sports betting column, 'Overdrawn' which ran monthly in Sport Magazine before it bankrupted him (and possibly the magazine).

-He is still honoured to be asked to provide occasional tipping and input for Mirror and Express sports titles.
+He is still honoured to be asked to provide horse racing tipping and input for Daily Record, Mirror and Express sports titles.

-Andy is also an in-demand media trainer offering a range of training schemes (through Zamala International) to private clients - Royal College of Midwives, Prostate Cancer, GB Swim Team - as well as his own bespoke PR services to firms like Clarion, Instinct, Hope & Glory, Hotwire, Unity and FeverPR.
+Andy is also an in-demand media trainer having trained over 250 CEOs and C-suite spokespeople for major global organisations, offering a range of training schemes (both privately and through Zamala International) to private clients.
+These include Royal College of Midwives, Prostate Cancer, GB Swim Team - as well as his own bespoke PR services to firms like Deliberate PR, Clarion, Instinct, Hope & Glory, Hotwire, Unity and FeverPR.

-He is particularly proud of his guest lecture work for future journalists (Westminster, Kingston, Bournemouth and Edinburgh Napier universities, plus Bauer Academy and Go Think Big) as well as his work highlighting social housing injustices for Dispatches, Vice and The Sunday Times.
+He is particularly proud of his guest lecture work for future journalists (Westminster, Kingston, Bournemouth and Edinburgh Napier universities, plus Bauer Academy) as well as mentoring young wannabe journalists who cannot afford university, as well as his work highlighting social housing injustices for Dispatches, Vice and The Sunday Times.